ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Tree-Based Context Module

 \subsection{Context retrieval: building a compact context pack}

 Up to this point, we have described how the context tree is constructed; what remains is how it is turned into evidence that can be inserted into a match prompt.
 Given a query column (and likewise for each candidate), ConStruM retrieves a compact \emph{context pack} that fits a fixed prompt budget.
-The pack is a single text block that combines (i) a \textbf{column-to-root lineage} of summaries (Figure~\ref{fig:context-tree-overview}) and (ii) a small number of selected \textbf{relation snippets} (e.g., sibling relations) when they are informative.
-The lineage carries both local cues and progressively broader scope, while the relation snippets capture cross-part links that are easy to miss in a pure containment summary.
+The pack is a single text block that combines (i) a \textbf{column-to-root lineage} of summaries (Figure~\ref{fig:context-tree-overview}) and (ii) optional \textbf{local relation snippets} when they are informative.
+The lineage carries both local cues and progressively broader scope, while the relation snippets capture structural links that are easy to miss in a pure containment summary.

 \paragraph{Example (abbreviated).} \begin{quote}